vercuevas/C-programs/README.md

   The Sortmethod is 't' or 'm'
 # Tree Sort
   Tree sort has an average time complexity of O(n log n).
 Worst case senario is O(n^2), which only occurs in a list that is already sorted.
-I chose this because of the best case senario will be a likley situation if random numbers are in an unsorted list of strings.

 # Merge Sort
-  Merge Sort has an average, best and worst time complexity of O(n log n).
-I chose this Sort method because this is the only sorting algorithm that has the same time complexity in all cases.The timing of this algorithm is the most predictable in comparison to other sorting algorithms.The compromise for this is in memory, which is O(n).
+  Merge Sort has an average, best and worst time complexity of O(n log n).The compromise for this is in memory, which is O(n).